aklinker1/realm-ts-class-decorators/README.md

 ![ ](coverage/badge-statements.svg) ![ ](coverage/badge-branches.svg) ![ ](coverage/badge-functions.svg) ![ ](coverage/badge-lines.svg)

-This is a utility library for :exclamation: ___ONLY___ :exclamation: __react-native__ applications.
-If you use typescript and use classes to define your models and/or use typescript, this library includes 2 main utilities:
+This is a utility library for :exclamation: ___ONLY___ :exclamation: `react-native` applications.
+If you use classes to define your models and/or use TypeScript as well, this library includes 2 main utilities:

 - Better type support for model classes
 - Decorators for models and properties

+> This library also works with with plain JavaScript, providing similar typing benefits, along with the decorators

 ## Basic Usage